thedynamiclinker/sudocode/etc/group.md

 Similar to Ξ if we allow a cross-language pun, but it's generally assumed that this is an accident, and definitely not some kind of blessing from the gods or an omen about how the ϻeek will inherit the earth.
 I mean wtf even is San?
 That's not even Greek.

 (Linguistic Note: Though San had become largely deprecated and fallen into disuse by the latter half of the 5th century BC, it is often found in abecedaria, particularly those recovered from churches.
 San became largely obsolete by the second half of the fifth century BC, when it was generally replaced by sigma.
 Represents no known culture or people in userspace.
 Despite this, it is often found in enumerations of the /etc/groups, for unknown reasons.
-See [[abecedarium|/usr/share/dict/abecedarium]] for more details.)

 ## Ϙ: ???
 Deprecated Greek letter Qoppa, written Ϙ in uppercase and ϙ in lowercase.
 Derived from Phoenician [qopf](https://en.wikipedia.org/wiki/Qoph) meaning "eye of needle."
 Represents no known culture or people in userspace.
 Despite this, it is often found in enumerations of the /etc/groups, for unknown reasons.